 - Appoint a Data Protection Officer – COMPLETED

-- Thoroughly research the areas of our product and business impacted by GDPR – IN PROGRESS
+- Thoroughly research the areas of our product and business impacted by GDPR – COMPLETED

-- Develop guidelines for how to address the areas of our product impacted by GDPR – IN PROGRESS
+- Develop guidelines for how to address the areas of our product impacted by GDPR – COMPLETED

-- Perform the necessary changes and improvements to our product based on GDPR requirements – IN PROGRESS
+- Perform the necessary changes and improvements to our product based on GDPR requirements – COMPLETED

-- Thoroughly test all changes to verify & validate compliance with GDPR – IN PROGRESS
+- Thoroughly test all changes to verify & validate compliance with GDPR – COMPLETED

 Changes to WeVideo to become GDPR compliant

-WeVideo is committed to taking the many steps required to become GDRP compliant.
+WeVideo has been committed to taking the many steps required to become GDRP compliant.
 This includes anonymizing more data, reducing the types of data shared across vendors to only the parts that are absolutely necessary, and providing more controls over what data is/isn’t processed.

-WeVideo is also committed to providing more tools for you to obtain data captured by WeVideo.
+WeVideo has also been committed to providing more tools for you to obtain data captured by WeVideo.